 - Fitness to practice declarations if necessary

 - Confirmation of approval of level 3 experience from the CSAC chair, if applying with less than the indicative training time left before their CCT date*

-- Certificate of Level 2 Paediatrics Training for EEA trainees for applicants in the EEA
+- Certificate of Level 2 Paediatrics Training for trainees applying from the Republic of Ireland

 If you have any questions, please contact the RCPCH sub-specialty recruitment team: